SwapnadeepK/Calendar_using_C/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-A simple calendar program written in C that allows users to view and manage their schedules.
+A simple calendar program written in C that allows users to view the calendar for a particular year, check day of a particular date and check if the year is leap year or not.

 ## Features